 - Only the female kangaroos have a pouch or Marsupium at their bellies.

-- The baby stays in the pouch for more than eight months till its fully able to survive outside the pouch.
+- The baby stays in the pouch for more than eight months till it is fully able to survive outside the pouch.

 - The pouch contains mammary glands used for feeding the baby kangaroos.